 - Security signs.
 Clearly state that all is done in a safe, secure environment, for instance by a clear SSL certificate and things like Symantec seals.
 Testimonials also help for social security.

 All these things combined create an optimal checkout page UX: a feeling of trust and convenience that will invite the visitor to complete the purchase.

 It’s an extra step and it’s not improving your checkout page UX as such.
-I like the approach where you fill out your shipping details first and are asked to create an optional account after that.
+Instead of that, you can ask customers to fill out their shipping details first and then provide them with the option to create an account after that.
 A second option would be to ask the customer to create an account for future purchases after the actual sale.

 Shipping and invoice address

 Many companies ask for this information as the first step in their checkout process (right after asking you to create an account or use the guest purchase option).